Each dot on this graph represents a single test score. Place your mouse over any dot to see more details about each test.

 Let's review the features each of Norton's security products offers:

-I recommend the Norton Deluxe for those who need up to 5 devices.
-If you need more than 5, then go for Norton Premium Security.
+I recommend Norton Security Deluxe for those who need up to 5 devices.
+If you need more than 5, then go for Norton Security Premium.
 If there are no special package deals, the price difference between the Deluxe and the Standard product is negligible, so I would go for the Deluxe as it comes with 5 devices.

 Our proprietary lab test results calculator displays all the independent lab tests related to Norton over the years in an easy-to-navigate graph.